denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. A main method inside the module cannot be run since the class is not exposed.
 E. The module-info. java file contains a compiler error.
 F. The module-info. java filename is incorrect.

+**Packages inside a module are not exported by default, making option B correct and option A incorrect.
+Exporting is necessary for other code to use the packages; it is not necessary to call the main() method at the command line, making option C correct and option D incorrect.
+The module-info. java file has the correct name and compiles, making options E and F incorrect.**

 ---